CorrelAid/tensing-umfragen/docs/architecture.md

 ## Deployment notes

 - Built sites live in `_site/<year>/`.
 The `preview/` folder is only for `quarto preview`.
-- `.github/workflows/static.yml` is currently commented out; static hosting would upload `_site/` to GitHub Pages.
+- Site is hosted on GitHub Pages.
+Pushes to _site trigger a GitHub Action, see .github/workflows/static.yml .
+Due to GDPR reasons, the GA Action doesn't do preprocessing nor building - it only deploys the built Quarto site to GitHub Pages.
+Data preprocessing and building needs to happen locally.